 - entertainment and news sites- such as Hulu, Wall Street Journal

 - Gaming sites – such as Farmville

-- Shopping sites – such as Craigslist, EBay, and Amazon, as well as coupon aggregaters such as Groupon.
+- Shopping sites – such as Craigslist, eBay, and Amazon, as well as coupon aggregators such as Groupon.

 5. Does a website FIT into your overall marketing strategy?

 A bad website is worse than no website at all.
 Your website is an extension of your brand and should reflect the same brand image as the rest of your marketing efforts.

 A website also consumers scarce resources of time and money, so that these resources are NOT available for other projects that are important for your marketing strategy.

 - What are your goals for your website?